Kitchener Brain Injury Lawyers

 -

-Contact a personal injury lawyer early to protect your rights
+Speak with a lawyer early to protect your claim

-If you or a loved one has suffered a brain injury in Kitchener or the Waterloo Region, you do not have to face the insurance company alone.
+If you or a loved one has suffered a brain injury in Kitchener or the Waterloo Region, you do not have to navigate the process alone.

-Contact Foster Injury Law for a free, no-obligation consultation.
-We’ll listen to your situation, explain your options, and discuss how we can help you move forward.
+Contact Foster Injury Law for a free consultation.
+We will review your situation, explain your options, and help you move forward.

 Complete this form and someone from our office will contact you to arrange a free consultation.
 We work on a contingency basis, meaning you do not have to pay unless we resolve your claim successfully.